L-3 Aeromet is a premier developer, integrator and

 Since program inception, the AIRS team has been investigating

-the utility of the HALO-II Sensor in operational scenarios.
+the utility of the HALO-II & IV Sensor in operational scenarios.

 The team has researched potential CONOP scenarios,